luni64/EncSim/readme.md

 **Maximum Pulse Rate:**

-The last example shows maximum possible pulsrate of 1.4 MHz.
-You need a T3.6 @240MHz with F_BUS=120MHz to be able to get such high pulse rates.
+The last example shows a signal with the maximum possible pulsrate of 1.4 MHz.
+(You need a T3.6 @240MHz with F_BUS=120MHz to be able to get such high pulse rates.)

 ![100kHz, 45deg](/media/1_4MHz.PNG?raw=true)

 # Serial Interface
 The signal generation can be controlled by an easy to use serial interface.
 You can use the Aduino serial monitor,  [TyCommander](https://github.com/Koromix/tytools) or any other serial terminal to send commands to EncSim.
 Internally the serial inteface uses Kroimons [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) lib.
+The sketch for the serial interface can be found in the examples section of this repo.

+**Commands:**

 Typing in *help* or *?* in the terminal shows a list of all available commands:

 ![help output](/media/interface.PNG?raw=true)

-**Commands:**

 - The *up* and *down* commands generate a continous signal until you send the *stop* command.
 The current position is printed during the movement.
 - *mva* and *mvr* move to a given absolute or relative position respectively.
 Current position is printed during amd after the move.